Facultad de Derecho Eugenio Maria de Hostos

 The Facultad de Derecho Eugenio Maria de Hostos (English: Eugenio María de Hostos School of Law) was a law school located in Mayagüez, Puerto Rico.
 The School was founded by Fernando Bayrón, Juan Mari Brás and Carlos Rivera Lugo in 1995.
 The institution lost its ABA accreditation, and then the Puerto Rico Supreme Court also withdrew the accreditation due to school's economical difficulties.
 After having granted degrees to 900 alumni, Hostos closed in 2013, when the last commencement ceremony had only eight graduates, out of ten students in their final semester.
-The Eugenio Maria de Hostos Law School (or, Hostos Law School, for short) aspired to achieve the development of a legal professional who was also responsive to the needs of their communities and who would embrace the Hostos educational philosophy.
+The Eugenio Maria de Hostos Law School aspired to achieve the development of legal professionals who were also responsive to the needs of their communities and who would embrace the Hostos educational philosophy.